buildingSMART/Sample-Test-Files/IFC 4.3/Road_1/readme.md

 Automatically generated IFC file from a corresponding test file in Civil 3D.

 Converting the data given by the API of Civil into the IFC schema.
 Exports a corridor containing two different crosssections.
-The Road builds up on the Alignment corresponding to UT_Alignment_3.
+The road builds up on the alignment corresponding to UT_Alignment_3.

-Information for the Pavment of the Corridor:
+Information for the pavement of the corridor:

-Cross Section 1:
+Cross section 1:
 	- width 2.00[m]
-	- slope -3,00 [%]
+	- slope of the pavement -3,00 [%]

-Cross Section 2:
+Cross section 2:
 	- width 3.60 [m]
-	- slope -2.00 [%]
+	- slope of the pavement -2.00 [%]

 ### Prerequisites

 This scenario builds upon following other scenarios:
 - Alignment_3

 ### Content